 The Nation Daily reported: 'Study shows alarming obesity in young children.'
-The capacity built, and lessons learnt will be applied in the next phase where the National Health Care Agency will implement a school-based physical activity and nutrition education programme in selected schools.
+The capacity built, and lessons learnt will be applied in the next phase where the National Health Care Agency will implement a physical activity and school-based nutrition education programme in selected schools.